mui/material-ui/docs/src/pages/customization/palette/palette-pt.md

-# Paleta de Cores
+# Paleta

 <p class="description">A paleta permite modificar a cor dos componentes para se adequarem à sua marca.</p>

-## Palette colors
+## Paleta de cores

-A color intention is a mapping of a palette color to a given intention within your application.
-The theme exposes the following palette colors (accessible under `theme.palette.`):
+O tema expõe as seguintes cores da paleta (acessível sob `theme.palette`.):

-- *primary* - used to represent primary interface elements for a user.
-It's the color displayed most frequently across your app's screens and components.
+- *primary* - used to represent primary interface elements for a user. É a cor mais frequentemente exibida nas telas e componentes do seu aplicativo.
 - *secondary* - used to represent secondary interface elements for a user.
-It provides more ways to accent and distinguish your product.
-Having it is optional.
+Ela fornece mais maneiras de realçar e distinguir o seu produto.
+Tê-la é opcional.
 - *error* - used to represent interface elements that the user should be made aware of.
 - *warning* - used to represent potentially dangerous actions or important messages.
 - *info* - used to present information to the user that is neutral and not necessarily important.